-To enable comprehensive mixed use development within the Zone while providing for restraint on single occupancy private car use travel demand management.
+To enable comprehensive mixed use development within the Zone while providing for restraint on single occupancy private car use.

-- 12.1 To provide a movement network which is highly permeable and provides a choice of routes and transport modes. - 12.2 To ensure the layout of the Zone and urban blocks that make up the zone are attractive, landscaped and facilitate walking and cycling. - 12.3 To promote and develop physical opportunities for better public transport within the development and between the development and Queenstown Town Centre.
+- 12.1 To provide a movement network which is highly permeable and provides a choice of routes and transport modes. - 12.2 To ensure the layout of the Zone and urban blocks that make up the zone are attractive, landscaped and facilitate walking and cycling. - 12.3 To promote and develop physical opportunities for better public transport within the development and between the development and Queenstown Town Centre. - 12.4 To provide a safe, convenient network of transport routes. - 12.5 To accommodate efficient and economic public utility services which are unobtrusive, and integrate with adjoining sites and development.

-- 12.4 To provide a safe, convenient network of transport routes. - 12.5 To accommodate efficient and economic public utility services which are unobtrusive, and integrate with adjoining sites and development. - 12.6 To provide for convenient and well located park and ride facilities for visitors to Queenstown. - 12.7 To ensure that carparking is available consistent with a reduced reliance on the private car for travel. - 12.8 To provide for methods of influencing travel behaviour change through non-infrastructure measures. - 12.9 To provide for restraint on single occupancy private car use
+- 12.6 To provide for convenient and well located park and ride facilities for visitors to Queenstown. - 12.7 To ensure that carparking is available consistent with a reduced reliance on the private car for travel. - 12.8 To provide for methods of influencing travel behaviour change through non-infrastructure measures.